robotic-vision-lab/UR-Robotiq-Integrated-Driver/README.md

 ## Documentation

-The documentation is generated using Sphinx and is available in [HTML](documentation/html/_modules/index.html) and [PDF](documentation/rvl_driver_documentation.pdf) formats.
+The documentation is generated using Sphinx and it is available in [HTML](documentation/html/_modules/index.html) and [PDF](documentation/rvl_driver_documentation.pdf) formats.
 For instructions on how to regenerate the documentation based on updated versions of the software,